 Ulcerative colitis, rheumatoid arthritis, Crohn’s disease, psoriasis and Sjögren’s syndrome are examples of the 80 different diseases that have been associated to autoimmune dysfunction.

 Autoimmune dysfunction happens through a deregulation of the immune response or of immune cell maturation.
 As a result, immune cells target normal cells instead of disease cells, generating pathological situations that can profoundly affect the daily life of patients.

 The IL-7 receptor (also called the CD127 receptor) is a key element of autoimmune diseases.
 IL-7 is a cytokine that controls the proliferation, apoptosis and activation of CD4 and CD8 effector T-cells in humans.
-With OSE-127, OSE’s R&D team is developing an antagonist of the IL-7 receptor present on T-cells, the CD127 receptor, thus downregulating immune activity.
+OSE-127 is an antagonist of the IL-7 receptor present on T-cells thus downregulating immune activity.
 Based on positive Phase 1 clinical results, a Phase 2 is being conducted in ulcerative colitis.

 The CD28-receptor is a key receptor in the T-cell signalling pathway which controls both T-cell activation and downregulation of regulatory T-cells.
 This receptor is believed to be at the heart of several autoimmune diseases.
 FR104, a monoclonal antibody fragment and CD28 antagonist, selectively tackles effector T lymphocytes while favouring Treg suppressive function, thus promoting the immune tolerance.
 FR104 is being evaluated in a Phase 1/2 clinical trial in renal transplant.

 In parallel, OSE Immunotherapeutics expects to be able to generate further significant value from its two proprietary drug discovery platforms: